-- the period of time allowed for submitting an objection is six weeks.
-This period begins on the day after the ruling was sent; - the objection must comply with a number of requirements and contain at least: - o the name, student number and address of the appellant; - o the signature of the appellant; - o the date; - o a description of the ruling against which the objection is directed (a copy of the ruling should be included); - o the grounds for the objection (arguments as to why the ruling is not correct); - if the objection is admissible, the parties involved are asked to investigate whether an amicable settlement is possible (the decision-making process regarding the objection may be suspended during this procedure, in consultation with the student); - the committee terminates the procedure if an amicable settlement is reached. - If no amicable settlement has been reached and the student does not withdraw the objection, the student is invited to a hearing.
+- The period of time allowed for submitting an objection is six weeks.
+This period begins on the day after the ruling was sent. - The objection must comply with a number of requirements and contain at least: - the name, student number and address of the appellant; - the signature of the appellant; - the date; - a description of the ruling against which the objection is directed (a copy of the ruling should be included); - the grounds for the objection (arguments as to why the ruling is not correct). - If the objection is admissible, the parties involved are asked to investigate whether an amicable settlement is possible (the decision-making process regarding the objection may be suspended during this procedure, in consultation with the student). - The committee terminates the procedure if an amicable settlement is reached.

-During the hearing, the committee questions the student and a representative of the Executive Board at the same time. - after the hearing, the committee makes its recommendation to the Executive Board (which the Executive Board is free to accept or ignore); - The student is issued with a ruling on the objection (in principle, within ten weeks of the date on which the objection was lodged).
+- If no amicable settlement has been reached and the student does not withdraw the objection, the student is invited to a hearing.
+During the hearing, the committee questions the student and a representative of the Executive Board at the same time. - After the hearing, the committee makes its recommendation to the Executive Board (which the Executive Board is free to accept or ignore). - The student is issued with a ruling on the objection (in principle, within ten weeks of the date on which the objection was lodged).